Global Overview of Countries Phasing Out Dental Amalgam

-• 39 Countries have phased out Dental Amalgam for Children up to 15 years (2 for less), pregnant and breastfeeding Women
+• further 10 Countries ban the use of dental amalgam for Children up to 15 years (2 for less), pregnant and breastfeeding Women

-Albania, Iceland, UK, Bangladesh, Vietnam, Philippines, Saudi Arabia, Tunisia, Tanzania and Panama have followed the EUs example to protect children.
+This example was followed by Albania, Iceland, UK, Bangladesh, Nepal, Vietnam, China, Saudi Arabia, Tunisia and Tanzania.
 Thailand banned the use of dental amalgam for children up to 6 years and Mauritius for young children.
-Pakistan for Children up to 15 years, but not yet for pregnant and breastfeeding women.

 Parties shall: